32 seconds by cncdivi

-This is the fourth installment of our Ultimate Benchtop CNC Mini Mill series.
-The series is dedicated to helping DIY CNC’ers work through the design considerations and tradeoffs for their CNC Mill projects.
-Here are the installments so far:
+This is the fourth episode in our Ultimate Benchtop CNC Mini Mill series.
+This series is aimed at assisting DIY CNC enthusiasts to navigate through the design considerations and compromises for their CNC Mill projects.
+Up until now, the installments are as follows:

 The next thing I want to get into is Motor Sizing, but before we can do that properly, we need to understand what Motion Performance will be required from our machine.

 To put it simply, Motion Performance is how fast our feedrates need to be.
 There are a number of tradeoffs to be made here.
 If you don’t make the right choices, you can wind up with a machine that can’t move the cutter fast enough relative to the spindle speed to cut the materials you’re interested in cutting.
 If it moves the cutter too slowly, this may result in rubbing which severely limits tool life.
 Or, depending on what choices were made for the ballscrew lead, motor type, and pulley ratio driving the ballscrew, we might discover that the resolution available from the motor at the desired feedrates is not good enough for our accuracy purposes.
 I’ve written an entire post about what to do if the requirements of the cut force your CNC to run too fast or too slow for the machine’s capabilities, but you’d rather not have to resort to those tricks if you can eliminate those problems in the design phase.
 I like the way the donkey in the photo signifies this kind of problem where, “You can’t get there from here.”

 To make sure you have the kind of motion performance you’ll need, the first thing to do is to compile a set of cutting scenarios and record the feeds and speeds that will be needed.
 These scenarios should address a number of variables: